neondatabase/website/content/docs/manage/api-keys.md

 ### List API keys with the API

-The following Neon API method lists branches for the specified project.
+The following Neon API method lists API keys for the your Neon account.

 ```text
 GET /api_keys